NOBarbosa/NOBarbosa/README.md

 ## Welcome!

-My name is Natália Barbosa, i'm from Brazil 🇧🇷
+My name is Natália Oliveira, i'm from Brazil 🇧🇷

 I'm a statistics student that recently got immersed in the amazing world of programming. 💻